MohamedKeteb/Projected_LMC/readme.md

 This GitHub repository contains a `presentation_MAPLA` on the **Constrained Sampling Problem**.
 The project introduces two key algorithms:

 1. **Projected Langevin Monte Carlo (PLMC)**
-   A method for solving constrained sampling problems using Langevin dynamics.
+    A method for solving constrained sampling problems using Langevin dynamics, consisting of performing a Langevin step followed by a projection onto the support of the target, which is a convex set.
 2. **Metropolis-Adjusted Preconditioned Langevin Algorithm (MAPLA)**
       An advanced approach that enhances the efficiency of Langevin dynamics through preconditioning and Metropolis adjustments.
+Specifically, we precondition the Langevin algorithm by introducing a metric that accounts for the geometry of the support, and we apply a Metropolis filter to correct the Markov chain produced by the resulting dynamics.

 The experiments related to **PLMC** are available in the notebook `PLMC`.